MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/inspections.md

 ## Perform inspections on mobile

-You can view and complete inspections on the [Dynamics 365 Field Service Power App](mobile-2020-power-platform.md).
+You can view and complete inspections on the [Field Service (Dynamics 365) mobile app](mobile-2020-power-platform.md).
 This requires no mobile project or any additional setup other than upgrading to Field Service v8.8.22+.

 Sign in with your Dynamics 365 URL, username, and password, and go to the assigned work order.